Nogai alphabets: Writing based on the Arabic script

 for specific sounds of the Nogai language.
-In 1926, the Arabic-based Nogai script was reformed in order to approximate the Nogai phonetics.
-The new version of the writing was published by N. Nogaily in the translation of the book "Popular exposition of the charter of the Komsomol".
+In 1926, the Arabic-based Nogai script was reformed to approximate the Nogai phonetics.
+The new version of the writing was published by N. Nogaily in the translation of the book "Popular exposition of the charter of the Komsomol."
 However, this version of the alphabet caused serious objections and was revised by the author in 1927.
 In total, 11 books were published in the Nogai Arabic alphabet in 1926–1928.

 Latinized alphabet

-In 1928, within the framework of the Soviet project of latinisation, the Nogai alphabet was created on a Latin basis.
+In 1928, within the framework of the Soviet project of Latinization, the Nogai alphabet was created on a Latin basis.
 Its author was Abdul-Khamid Shershenbievich Dzhanibekov, a teacher at the Achikulak secondary school.
 This alphabet had the following composition: